-In May 2014, the FASB issued Accounting Standards Update No. 2014-09 (ASU 2014-09), Revenue from Contracts with Customers (Topic 606).
+In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update No. 2014-09 (ASU 2014-09), Revenue from Contracts with Customers (Topic 606).
 The guidance in ASU 2014-09 supersedes the revenue recognition requirements in Accounting Standards Codification (ASC) Topic 605, Revenue Recognition.
 ASU 2014-09 applies to most contracts with customers.
 Insurance and leasing contracts are excluded from the scope.
 ASU 2014-09 prescribes a five-step framework in accounting for revenues from contracts within its scope, including (a) identification of the contract, (b) identification of the performance obligation under the contract, (c) determination of the transaction price, (d) allocation of the transaction price to the identified performance obligation and (e) recognition of revenue as the identified performance obligation is satisfied.
 ASU 2014-09 also prescribes additional disclosures and financial statement presentations.
 ASU 2014-09 is effective for public companies in annual reporting periods beginning after December 15, 2017.
 ASU 2014-09 may be adopted retrospectively or under a modified retrospective method where the cumulative effect is recognized at the date of initial application.
-The Company is still evaluating the effect this standard will have on its Consolidated Financial Statements; however, it is not expected to be material.
-The Company expects to use the modified retrospective method when implementing this standard in first quarter 2018.
+Under the new standard, the Company will continue to recognize transportation revenues based upon the proportion of the service provided as of the balance sheet date.
+Furthermore, the Company will assess variable consideration at each reporting period.
+The Company adopted the standard as of January 1, 2018 (using the modified retrospective method), resulting in an immaterial impact to the Consolidated Financial Statements.